NearKXH/NKRouter/README.md

 @end
 ```

-### Optional Paths
+### Optional Directory
-NKRouter supports setting up routes with optional parameters.
-The optional parameter can match any directory.
-At the route registration moment, NKRouter will register optional parameter `:option` instead of the directory if it is start of `:`.
+NKRouter supports setting up routes with optional directory.
+The optional directory can match any directory.
+At the route registration moment, NKRouter will register optional directory `:option` instead of the directory which start of `:`.

-For example, the following URL register `app/home/:controller` will be registered as `app/home/:option`.
+For example, the URL register `app/home/:controller` will be registered as `app/home/:option`.
-That will match the routed URL like `app/home/controller`, `app/home/user`,  `app/home/helper` ...., but can not match URL which other directorys do not matched like `web/home/controller`, `app/user/controller` ..., nerther nor less or more directorys like  `app/home`, `app/home/controller/view`...
+That will match the routed URL like `app/home/controller`, `app/home/user`,  `app/home/helper` ...., but can not match URL which other directorys do not matched like `web/home/controller`, `app/user/controller` ..., neither nor less or more directorys like  `app/home`, `app/home/controller/view`...

-NKRouter also supports setting up multiple optional parameters like `app/home/:controller/:view` (matched  `app/home/controller/view`, `app/home/user/info` ... ) and the optional parameters can set in any directory like `app/home/:controller/view` (matched  `app/home/controller/view`, `app/home/user/view` ... )
+NKRouter also supports setting up multiple optional directorys like `app/home/:controller/:view` (matched  `app/home/controller/view`, `app/home/user/info` ... ) and the optional directory can set in any directory like `app/home/:controller/view` (matched  `app/home/controller/view`, `app/home/user/view` ... )

 ```objc
 [[NKRouter globalRouter] registerUrlPath:@"app/home/:controller/:view" handler:^(NSDictionary * _Nullable parameters) {